bravojuandb/classicbook-etl-pipeline/README.md

 ## Executive Summary

-- An end-to-end ETL pipeline that scrapes, cleans, and aligns Latin and English versions of the spirituañ classic book *The Imitation of Christ*, storing the final dataset in a PostgreSQL database.
+This ETL project processes The Imitation of Christ (15th c.) by extracting Latin and English texts from HTML sources, cleaning them, and aligning them paragraph by paragraph.
+The final output is a structured table ready for analysis or loading into SQL.
+It combines data engineering techniques with classical scholarship.

 ---